pmatheus/jackbot-sensor/jackbot-integration/README.md

 * Transformer that transforms from exchange specific message into an iterator of the desired outputs type.

 ## Roadmap
-* Add new default StreamParser implementations to enable integration with redis and s3 (parquet + iceberg)
+* Add new default StreamParser implementations to enable integration with kafka and s3 (parquet + iceberg)